Supermarine Spitfire: Origins

 On 5 March 1936, the prototype (K5054), fitted with a fine-pitch propeller to give more power for take-off, took off on its first flight from Eastleigh Aerodrome.
-At the controls was Captain Joseph "Mutt" Summers, chief test pilot for Vickers, who is quoted as saying, "don't touch anything" on landing.
+At the controls was Captain Joseph "Mutt" Summers, chief test pilot for Vickers, who is quoted as having said, "don't touch anything" on landing.
 This eight-minute flight came four months after the maiden flight of the contemporary Hurricane.

 K5054 was fitted with a new propeller, and Summers flew the aircraft on 10 March 1936; during this flight, the undercarriage was retracted for the first time.
 After the fourth flight, a new engine was fitted, and Summers left the test flying to his assistants, Jeffrey Quill and George Pickering.
 They soon discovered that the Spitfire was a very capable aircraft, but not perfect.
 The rudder was oversensitive, and the top speed was just 330 mph (528 km/h), little faster than Sydney Camm's new Merlin-powered Hurricane.
 A new and better-shaped, two-bladed, wooden propeller allowed the Spitfire to reach 348 mph (557 km/h) in level flight in mid-May, when Summers flew K5054 to RAF Martlesham Heath and handed the aircraft over to Squadron Leader Anderson of the Aeroplane & Armament Experimental Establishment (A&AEE).
 Here, Flight Lieutenant Humphrey Edwardes-Jones took over the prototype for the RAF.
 He had been given orders to fly the aircraft and then to make his report to the Air Ministry on landing.
 Edwardes-Jones' report was positive; his only request was that the Spitfire be equipped with an undercarriage position indicator.
 A week later, on 3 June 1936, the Air Ministry placed an order for 310 Spitfires, at a cost of £1,395,000. before the A&AEE had issued any formal report.
 Interim reports were later issued on a piecemeal basis.